ozan2003/heartbeat_monitor/README.md

 (CPU, memory, disk usage) over a network using custom ICMP echo requests and replies.
 It consists of:

 - **ICMP Server**: Listens for ICMP echo requests and responds with encoded system health data.
-- **ICMP Client**: Periodically sends ICMP echo requests to servers, parses replies, and displays health metrics.
+- **ICMP Client**: Periodically sends ICMP echo requests to servers, parses replies and saves the results to a database.

 ## Features